 I wrote a story about the couch.
 You can read the full description below, but I made it a character on a tv show.
 As I playfully talked about the character wrapping up its final season at our house, I inserted little facts about it:

 Here’s where the power of story took over.
 This was no longer an ugly brown couch; It had come to life.
 All of a sudden, we had over 700 views of the listing, six people saving the listing, and nine people sharing the listing.
-(Remember, my wife had to basically plead with people to consider taking the couch.)
+(Remember, my wife had to basically plead with people to consider taking the couch and still nothing.)

 Now I start getting messages from people like: “Bryan, I don’t need a sofa, but if I did, I would buy yours simply for the comedy gold description.”
 The story got people commenting and interacting and engaging with the actual post on Facebook Marketplace.